17 Jul The 8 Best Drills To Unlock Your Hip Mobility

-This stretch targets the deepest hip muscles and capsule, two areas commonly forgotten and rapidly will open up your hip mobility, squat depth, and improve back pain.
+This stretch targets the deepest hip muscles and capsule, two areas commonly forgotten, and rapidly will open up your hip mobility, squat depth, and improve back pain.

 Band Pullover SLR

 So often, athletes blame their hip mobility problems on tight hamstrings.
-But when I assess their hamstring flexibility, more often than not their PASSIVE hamstring motion is good.
+But when I assess their hamstring flexibility, more often than not, their PASSIVE hamstring motion is good.
 They just lack the ability to actively move through their full range of motion.
 That is where the band pullover straight leg raise comes in.
-This exercises will help athletes activate their core and move their hamstring through its’ full available motion.
+This exercise will help athletes activate their core and move their hamstring through its’ full available motion.